 In principle, near-side tunnelling could be accomplished using labels distributed via LDP.
 However, since the application requires that any given router have the potential to create a tunnel to nearly every other router in the IGP domain, a large number of targeted LDP sessions would be needed to learn the FEC-label bindings distributed by the PLRs.
-SPRING provides a more efficient method for distributing shortest path labels for this application, since any router can compute the locally significant FEC-label bindings for any other router without the need for targeted LDP sessions.
+SPRING [I-D.ietf-spring-segment-routing] provides a more efficient method for distributing shortest path labels for this application, since any router can compute the locally significant FEC-label bindings for any other router without the need for targeted LDP sessions.